ibm-cloud-docs/FileStorage/faqs.md

 ## How can I tell which of my {{site.data.keyword.filestorage_short}} volumes are encrypted?
 {: faq}

 Look at your list of {{site.data.keyword.filestorage_short}} in the customer portal.
-You can see a lock icon to the right of the LUN/volume name for the volumes that are encrypted.
+You can see a lock icon to the right of the volume name for the volumes that are encrypted.

 ## If I purchased non-encrypted {{site.data.keyword.filestorage_short}} in a data center that was upgraded for encryption, can I encrypt my {{site.data.keyword.filestorage_short}}?
 {: faq}

 {{site.data.keyword.filestorage_short}} that was provisioned before a data center upgrade can't be encrypted.
-New {{site.data.keyword.filestorage_short}} provisioned in upgraded data centers is automatically encrypted.
-There's no encrypt setting to choose from, it’s automatic.
+New {{site.data.keyword.filestorage_short}} that was provisioned in upgraded data centers is automatically encrypted.
+There's no encryption setting to choose from, it’s automatic.
 Data on non-encrypted storage can be encrypted by creating a new volume, then copying the data to the new encrypted volume with host-based migration.
-For more information, see [Migrating File Storage](/docs/infrastructure/FileStorage/migrate-file-storage-encrypted-file-storage.html).
+For more information, see [Migrating File Storage](migrate-file-storage-encrypted-file-storage.html).

 ## How do I know whether I'm provisioning {{site.data.keyword.filestorage_short}} in an upgraded data center?
 {: faq}

 In the {{site.data.keyword.filestorage_short}} order form, all upgraded data centers are denoted with an asterisk (`*`).
 During the ordering process, you're given an indication that you're provisioning storage with encryption.
 When the storage is provisioned, you can see an icon in the storage list that shows that volume as encrypted.

 All encrypted volumes and file shares are provisioned in upgraded data centers only.
-You can find a full list of upgraded data centers and available features [here](/docs//infrastructure/BlockStorage/new-ibm-block-and-file-storage-location-and-features.html).
+You can find a full list of upgraded data centers and available features [here](new-ibm-block-and-file-storage-location-and-features.html).

 ## Why {{site.data.keyword.filestorage_short}} with an Endurance 10 IOPS tier be provisioned in some data centers and not in others?
 {: faq}

 The {{site.data.keyword.filestorage_short}} Endurance type 10 IOPS/GB tier is available in select data centers only, and new data centers are going to be added soon.
-You can find a full list of upgraded data centers and available features [here](/docs//infrastructure/BlockStorage/new-ibm-block-and-file-storage-location-and-features.html).
+You can find a full list of upgraded data centers and available features [here](new-ibm-block-and-file-storage-location-and-features.html).

 ## How can I find the correct mount point for my {{site.data.keyword.filestorage_short}}?
 {: faq}